coronium-io/corona-plugin-arthur/README.md

-### A Lua based module to interface OAuth.io with CoronaSDK.
+### A Lua based module to interface OAuth.io with Corona SDK.

 This is the documentation for the module.
 You can find the actual module source at __[https://github.com/develephant/mod_arthur](https://github.com/develephant/mod_arthur)__